Exciting news! 🎉 Tickets for Step Up Marin! are now on sale!

 Program Dates

-Our next Medi-Cal Peer Support Specialist Certification training program launches in April, 2025.
-Complete the inquiry form below to confirm your eligibility and learn more.
+Our April Medi-Cal Peer Support Specialist Certification training is now full.
+Please complete the inquiry form below to confirm your eligibility and to receive information on our next training cohort (anticipated start Fall 2025).

 Program Participants Will: